 Use a stable tripod and a stable ball head (in my case a Gitzo tripod with an Acratech head).
 Raise it only as far as necessary for the composition.
 The lower the tripod is extended the more stable it is.
 Avoid center columns on tripods (I only use tripods without center columns).
 Put the tripod on a stable ground (rocks are better than snow or mud).

-Use a remote controller or self timer when shooting from a tripod.
+Use a remote controller or self-timer when shooting from a tripod.
 Set IS (image stabilizer) to off on a stable tripod (but set it to on if you shoot handheld or on a flimsy tripod with strong wind).

 Use the base ISO (for example ISO 100 with the A7RII) whenever possible to reduce noise and increase the DR (dynamic range).
-Know when not to use base ISO (for example for handheld shots, nightscapes of stars, moving subjects etc.).
+Know when not to use base ISO (for example for handheld shots, nightscapes of stars, moving subjects, etc.).

 Always focus with LV at max magnification.
 Focus at the point where you get the best compromise between foreground sharpness and background sharpness.
 This depends a lot on the lens.
-For example with the Zeiss ZF 15mm you have to focus rather towards the background while with the Zeiss ZF 21mm it is often better to focus closer to the foreground.
+For example, with the Zeiss ZF 15mm, you have to focus rather towards the background while with the Zeiss ZF 21mm it is often better to focus closer to the foreground.
 The reason for this is the strong field curvature (FC) of some lenses.
 It’s important to know the FC characteristic of your lenses and use it to your advantage.
-Sometimes it’s best to shoot the same image with different focus points and choose the best compromise afterwards.
+Sometimes it’s best to shoot the same image with different focus points and choose the best compromise afterward.
 Focus stacking can help in some cases (or the usage of a tilt-shift lens).

 9. Shooting conditions:

 Far away scenes/subjects can sometimes appear not sharp due to humidity or atmospheric moisture in the air or heat shimmer.
 Either get closer to the subject or wait for better conditions.